krmarshall/TotalWarhammerDataParser/README.md

 ## Keep any eye on

-- WH3 Oxyotl and Mazdamundi have quest item ancillaries that still exist in skill tree.
+- WH3 Oxyotl and Mazdamundi have item ancillaries that still exist in skill tree.
 If more mods utilize ancilllaries in skill trees could link them properly.
 - Prune more props not used in frontend to save file size
 - Can probably prune glade_lord_fem, just keeping in case mods do something with it?